Atifkhattak346/Inna-ma-al-usri-yusrayusra/README.md

 * **A Test of Faith:** Challenges are not merely obstacles but tests of our faith and resilience.
 They push us to grow, learn, and develop inner strength.
 * **Divine Support:** The verse implies that God is always with us, guiding and supporting us through difficult times.
 We are not alone in our struggles.

+* You can also watch this blogpost :[surah lahab](https://islamicdoor.com/surah-lahab-r-surah-masad)

 **Finding Ease in Hardship:**

 * **Perspective Shift:** Reframing our perspective can make a significant difference.
 Instead of focusing on the problem, try to identify the lessons and opportunities within the challenge.